 - July 2009-Present: Due diligence work is begun.
 Closing documents are in preparation with the expectation to conclude all due diligence and close on July 8, 2010 subject to funding availability and completion and agreement on all due diligence.

 Funding: Appropriation from Minnesota Session Laws 2009.
 Chapter 172, Art.
 1, Sect 2.
 Subdiv.
 3. Forests provided $18 million each in fiscal years 2010 and 2011 and was provided from the Outdoor Heritage Fund as appropriated by the Minnesota State Legislature and recommended by the Lessard-Sams Outdoor Heritage Council (LSOHC) to restore, protect, and enhance Minnesota's wetlands, prairies, forests, and habitat for fish, game, and wildlife.
 Matching funding was required and so at least $9 million in private donations were also provided for the project.
-The total price of $44 million was met with $9.75 million in private donations (Blandin Foundation, Richard King Mellon Foundation, National Fish & Wildlife Foundation - Walmart Acres for America Program) provided through a grant to the DNR from the Conservation Fund and $34.25 million from the legislative appropriation.
+The total price of $44 million was met with $9.75 million in private donations (Blandin Foundation, Richard King Mellon Foundation, National Fish & Wildlife Foundation - Walmart Acres for America Program).
+The total price of $44 million was met through a $9.75 million grant to the DNR from the Conservation Fund and $34.25 million from the legislative appropriation.